AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/self_hosted_connector/database_configuration/readme.md

 - database name: connectordb

-These details ensure that the connectors can connect to the database successfully.
+These details ensure that the connector can connect to the database successfully.

 ## Configuring database details in the connector